Small Business Financing Options

 What financial documents and information will business lenders need for small company loans?

 Business Bank Statements

-Almost all small loans will require bank statements to review.
-Typically three months are needed, but sometimes 6 to 12 months may be necessary if the business is seasonal or has made a considerable loan amount request.
-Bank statements show business lenders the cash flow activity of the company and your ability, as the business owner, to manage the business’s finances.
+Almost all small loans will require a business checking account to review in order to qualify.
+Typically three months are needed, but sometimes 6 to 12 months may be necessary if the business is seasonal.
+Bank statements show business lenders how much revenue the business has, the cash flow activity of the company, and your ability, as the business owner, to manage the business’s finances.

 Profit & Loss and Balance Statements